kdbanman/macros/doc/index.md

 - decide if/how maker needs access to joined/connected method
     - join method or special event or something to tell client its ID
     - should there be separate events for "I connected" vs "other connected"?
+    * in the background, invisible to maker, gameroom connects (with existing gameroom.state if in LocalStorage) and negotiates player ID
+        * in the event of two players accidentally back buttoning (2 open slots waiting for rejoin) some sort of session mechanism would be really nice for not messing with their old IDs and preventing game hijack

 - clients need to agree on which client is which
     - similar addressability concerns as object creation